wattyven/Live-Stream-TL/README.md

 # Live Stream Translations - Alpha

 This is a real-time translation application that uses the Vosk library and OpenAI API.
-It also provides an optional (though highly recommended) graphical user interface for starting and stopping translations, and supports logging of translations.
+It provides a user interface for starting and stopping translations, and supports logging of translations.

 ## Screenshot